PrabodhPandit/Operational-Analytics-and-Investigating-Metric-Spike/README.md

 ______________________________________________________________________________________________________________________________
 Case Study 2 (Investigating metric spike)

-Answer the Following
+Answer the Following:\
 User Engagement: To measure the activeness of a user.
 Measuring if the user finds quality in a product/service.
-Calculate the weekly user engagement?
+Calculate the weekly user engagement?\
 User Growth: Amount of users growing over time for a product.
-Calculate the user growth for product?
+Calculate the user growth for product?\
 Weekly Retention: Users getting retained weekly after signing-up for a product.
-Calculate the weekly retention of users-sign up cohort?
+Calculate the weekly retention of users-sign up cohort?\
 Weekly Engagement: To measure the activeness of a user.
 Measuring if the user finds quality in a product/service weekly.
-Calculate the weekly engagement per device?
+Calculate the weekly engagement per device?\
 Email Engagement: Users engaging with the email service.
-Calculate the email engagement metrics?
+Calculate the email engagement metrics?\

-The structure of the table with the definition of each column that you must work on is present in the project image
+The structure of the table with the definition of each column that you must work on is present in the project image\
-Table-1: users
+Table-1: users\
-This table includes one row per user, with descriptive information about that user’s account.
+This table includes one row per user, with descriptive information about that user’s account.\
-Table-2: events
+Table-2: events\
 This table includes one row per event, where an event is an action that a user has taken.
-These events include login events, messaging events, search events, events logged as users progress through a signup funnel, events around received emails.
+These events include login events, messaging events, search events, events logged as users progress through a signup funnel, events around received emails.\
-Table-3: email_events
+Table-3: email_events\
 This table contains events specific to the sending of emails.
-It is similar in structure to the events table above.
+It is similar in structure to the events table above.\

 Link to various files related to project : [Operation Analytics](https://drive.google.com/drive/folders/1ae04bIINDkKp4s_8hz0LCZezgWG6ia08?usp=drive_link/)